KanikaPunia119/Tek-Qubit-Tekion-Hackathon-/README.md

 - Price/finance logic lives in `frontend/src/utils/calculations.js`.
 - The backend currently stores sessions in memory — for persistence across restarts add a database or external store.

-**Troubleshooting**
-- If the frontend cannot connect to the backend, confirm `backend` is running and `REACT_APP_BACKEND_URL` (if set) matches the backend address.
-- Use the backend health endpoint: `GET /health` (default `http://localhost:3001/health`).

 **Notes**
 - This project is intended as a demo/prototype: authentication, persistent storage and production hardening are not implemented.

-**License & Contribution**
-- This repository does not include a license file.
-Add a `LICENSE` if you want to open-source the project.
-- Contributions: open an issue or PR on the repository; run the app locally and update components or data as needed.

----

-If you want, I can also:
-- run the app locally and verify both servers start, or
-- add a minimal `.env.example` and update the README with exact environment variable examples.